nic-lan/rplate/README.md

 Sometime you want to place a new entity in a root dir which is not expected to be the root for an another entity.
 This can be the case for example of `app/controllers` for a rails application.
 `rplate` allows you to pass this root dir via `-r` option.

+#### Spec Root Dir

+Sometime you want to place a new entity in a spec root dir which is not expected to be the root for an another entity.
+This can be the case for example of `spec/controllers` for a rails application.
+`rplate` allows you to pass this root dir via `-r` option.

 #### Inflections